tomlutzenberger/adminBookmarklet/README.md

 The adminBookmark was created to minimize the effort of a lazy web developer.

-Everytime i needed to login into the backend of a web project i had to do all the following steps:
+Everytime I needed to login into the backend of a website I had to do the following steps:

 1. Copy the frontend URL/Domain
 2. Open new tab